HOME • SEARCH • EMAIL • ABOUT

 Botany

-Dilang-aso is an erect, much branched, hairy or nearly smooth, rather stiff herb, 20 to 80 cm in height.
-Leaves are oblong-obovate and 9 to 14 cm long, with a blunt tip and narrowed base; those of the upper part of the stem are smaller.
-Flowering heads are about 1.5 cm long, without stalks, occurring in clusters of 2 to 5, borne in the axils of the very much-reduced leaves, and arranged along the few, elongated, spikelike branches of the inflorescence.
+Dilang-aso is an erect, much branched, hairy or nearly smooth, rather stiff herb, 20 to 80 centimeters in height.
+Leaves are oblong-obovate and 9 to 14 centimeters long, with a blunt tip and narrowed base; those of the upper part of the stem are smaller.
+Flowering heads are about 1.5 centimeters long, without stalks, occurring in clusters of 2 to 5, borne in the axils of the very much-reduced leaves, and arranged along the few, elongated, spike-like branches of the inflorescence.
 Involucral bracts are green, the outer being much smaller than the inner ones.
-Achenes are linear-oblong, about 6 mm in length, ribbed and hairy, and glandular between the ribs.
+Achenes are linear-oblong, about 6 millimeters in length, ribbed and hairy, and glandular between the ribs.
 Pappus hairs are four, dilated, laciniate-cleft at the base, and unequal, two being straight and two being longer and abruptly recurved and again curved upward.
-Corolla is white and about 7 mm long.
+Corolla is white and about 7 millimeters long.

 Distribution

-Also occurs in the Marianne Islands, Taiwan, southern China and Java.
+- Also occurs in the Marianne Islands, Taiwan, southern China, Taiwan, and Java.

 Properties